mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadFullprofResolution-v1.rst

 Usage
 -----

-** Example - Run LoadprofResolution for both TableWorkspace and workspace with XX Instrument **
+**Example - Run LoadprofResolution for both TableWorkspace and workspace with MUSR Instrument**

 .. testcode:: ExLoadFullprofResolutionSimple